skrey/yellow-extensions/source/edit/README.md

 If you don't want that user accounts are created, then restrict the login page.
 Open file `system/settings/system.ini` and change `EditLoginRestriction: 1`.
 Users are allowed to reset their password, but cannot create a new user account.

+## How to restore a deleted page

+All pages that are deleted in the web browser are saved in the `system/trash` folder.
+You can restore a deleted page by renaming it and copying it back into the `content` folder.

 ## Examples

 Content file with edit link: